apache/zeppelin/docs/install/virtual_machine.md

 ### What's in this VM?

-Runing the following commands in the guest machine should display these expected versions:
+Running the following commands in the guest machine should display these expected versions:

 `node --version` should report *v0.12.7*
 `mvn --version` should report *Apache Maven 3.3.3* and *Java version: 1.7.0_85*